SumiSastri/dev-blogs/docs/installfest/part2-install-homebrew.md

 This will install it in your Bash shell

 Subprocess:
-If you are using bash, create a .bash_profile file `$touch .bash_profle` and add the code so that files are sourced in this order once you install homebrew and nvm
+If you are using bash, create a .bash_profile file `$touch .bash_profle` and add the code so that files are sourced in this order once you install Homebrew and nvm

 ```
 export NVM_DIR=~/.nvm && source ~/.nvm/nvm.sh